chenyang03/CrossOSN-dataset/README.md

 Each line in ``edges.csv`` represents a directed edge of the Foursquare network.

-For example:
+For example, in a line

-In a line 23,24
+23,24

-We find that user 23 follows user 24.
+We can conclude that user 23 follows user 24.
 23 and 24 are the anonymized ID of the two users.

 ## BibTex Entry
 ```